joemoceri/angularjs-datatables-service/README.md

 <a name="overview"></a>
 ## Overview
 This is an AngularJS service wrapper for angular-datatables.js.
+Please refer to the [demo](https://jmoceri34.github.io/angularjs-datatables-service/) for a complete example.

 <a name="install"></a>
 ## Install